Hazaras: Language

 Some sources indicate that in the 16th century, during the time of Babur, some Hazaras still spoke a Mongolian language.
 According to the Great Russian Encyclopedia and other sources, some Hazaras continued to speak Mongolian until the 19th century.
 Temirkhanov notes that Mongolic words make up about 10% of the Hazara vocabulary.
 Approximately 20 percent of the Hazara vocabulary consists of Turkic and Mongolic words, with the proportion of each varying by source; some studies report a predominance of Turkic terms, while others highlight a stronger Mongolic influence.

 According to Sayed Askar Mousavi, the term "Moghol Hazaras" has not been found in historical documents, and no scholars have encountered "Mogholi-speaking Hazaras".
 However, 19th-century Hungarian orientalist Ármin Vámbéry, who personally traveled through Afghanistan, reported that some Hazara groups in the region of Herat still spoke a Mongolic dialect in his time.
 He also noted that the Hazaras preserved distinct Mongolian physical traits and cultural features.
 Similarly, the Mughal emperor Babur, in his memoirs (Baburnama), mentioned that some Hazara communities spoke Mongolian.
 These historical observations are frequently cited by scholars who support a Mongol origin of the Hazaras.

-According to Efimov, examples of vocabulary in Hazaragi that reflect Turkic influence include ata ("father"), kaṭa ("big, large"), qara ("black"), kunda ("plow"), qōš ("eyebrow"), while words of Mongolic origin include bêri ("bride"), alaḡa ("palm of the hand"), qulaḡay ("thief"), xatun ("wife, woman"), ōḡil ("village"), and others.
+According to Efimov, examples of vocabulary in Hazaragi that reflect Turkic influence include ("father"), ("big, large"), ("black"), ("plow"), ("eyebrow"), while words of Mongolic origin include ("bride"), ("palm of the hand"), ("thief"), ("wife, woman"), ("village"), and others.